vanHeemstraSystems/github-container-registry-headstart/500/200/README.md

 - a PAT to install packages associated with other private repositories (which ```GITHUB_TOKEN``` can't access).

 For more information about ```GITHUB_TOKEN``` used in GitHub Actions workflows, see "[Authentication in a workflow](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow)."

+## 100 - Authenticating with a personal access token

+WE ARE HERE